 (8) Are the original creators of the Borderlands game involved?

 Telltale community lady @puzzlebox has described the project genesis on her twitter as follows: "Telltalegames and Gearbox Software got drunk at last year's VGAs and now they're having a Borderlands baby".

 The father will get visiting rights.
 In the May 2014 issue of the Official Xbox Magazine, it was revealed that Gearbox Software would be acting in a consulting role, making sure that the story and characters stay true to the greater Borderlands universe.

-(9) What platforms will Tales from the Borderlands be available for?
+(9) For which platforms will Tales from the Borderlands be available?

 At the Sony presentation at E3 2014, it was revealed that Tales from the Borderlands would release for PlayStation Vita.
 At PAX 2014, it was revealed that it would also be released for PC (Mac wasn't mentioned specifically, but it's almost a certainty), consoles (no specifics, but PS3 and Xbox 360 is likely), Android, and Kindle.
 Other likely suspects are of course PC and Mac.

 (10) How much will it cost?

 No info as well.
 It's unlikely that Telltale will raise its present price tag for full Seasons (25$) or single episodes (5$) significantly though.